sathariels/sathariels/README.md

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/braydon-coyer/)
 ##### Hey There 👋

+##### Hi there, I’m Nithilan, a curious and creative high school student from Detroit, Michigan.
+I love learning new things and programming cool stuff.
+I’m especially interested in game development and artificial intelligence.
+I have experience with Python, lua, Html, and Php.
+I am always intrested to learn more and expand my horizons

+###### Want to learn more, check out my website ([[https](https://nithilan.dev](https://nithilan.dev)):

 <!--
 **sathariels/sathariels** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.